 The production of cortisol by the adrenal glands takes place under the control of a small gland located in the brain: the pituitary gland.
 This controls the production of cortisol in the adrenals by another hormone: ACTH.

 Thus, Cushing’s disease can have two mechanisms of action:

 - Either the pituitary gland is out of order and commands the adrenals to produce abnormally high cortisol.
 This is the majority of cases.
 About 85% of Cushing’s diseases are of pituitary origin.
 Usually, this is due to a small benign tumor in the pituitary gland, producing excess ACTH.

 - Either the pituitary is functioning properly, but it’s the adrenal glands that get carried away and produce too much cortisol.
-This is the case in about 15% of Cushing’s disease and is usually caused by a benign or malignant tumor of one of the two adrenal glands.
+This is the case in about 15% of Cushing’s disease and usually will cause due to a benign or malignant tumor of one of the two adrenal glands.

-Cushing’s disease can also be caused by repeated and prolonged administration of corticosteroid drugs.
+Cushing’s disease can also cause due to the repeated and prolonged administration of corticosteroid drugs.
 This can be the case, for example, in dogs with chronic itching.
 In this case, stopping these treatments generally allows a return to normal.

 Symptoms of Cushing’s disease in dogs

 - An increase in the amount of water drunk (polydipsia)